 It is quite different thing to watch the real time motion along this spiral observing that every lap of the spiral takes exactly the same time to run (with a huge acceleration in big laps), as it follows from the complex analysis.

 And here is an array of 5 Initial Value Problems integrated simultaneously for the same system of ODEs with various initial values:

 The unique feature of this software is that 3D viewing and real time animation is implemented also in stereo mode.
 To view stereo images, you need anaglyphic Red/Blue glasses (Left - Red, Right - Blue).
 Such glasses may be ordered here: look for a Red/Blue type (not Red/Cyan).

 If you have the anaglyphic glasses, click to view 3D stereo images.
 You may view non-planar curves also in conventional axonometry projection (where their spatial properties are lost).
 However, in order to improve axonometric view of such curves, this software can draw them as though tubes of a required thickness implementing the proper skew resolution at points of illusory intersections like in this family of curves representing the Möbius surface outline:

-You may also construct and display an enhanced field of directions for selected pairs of variables, or rather the field of elements i.e. curvy strokes representing finite pieces of trajectories obtained in multi-step integration at points of a grid or at arbitrary points of your choice.
-Due to the high order of the Taylor method, these strokes are typically long enough to represent the near continuous family of the solutions or the phase portrait like that below:
+You may also construct and display an enhanced field of directions of a phase portrait for selected pairs of variables, or rather the field of elements i.e. curvy strokes representing finite pieces of trajectories obtained in multi-step integration at points of a grid or at arbitrary points of your choice.
+Due to the high order of the Taylor method, these strokes are typically long enough to represent the near continuous family of the solutions or the phase portrait like that below for the system: